programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 ### F-Beta

 The key issue we identified with accuracy as a metric was that it could hide how well a model is performing for imbalanced datasets.
 In particular, it doesn't provide information on two particular things we might care about: precision and recall.
+F-Beta is a metric which allows us to balance between a model which has good precision and recall.

 Precision is the ratio of correct positive predictions to the total number of positive predictions, which can be shown as: